Rhino tracking in Akagera National Park

 Rhino tracking in Akagera National Park is an incredible addition to numerous exciting wildlife encounters tourists can enjoy on Rwanda safari.
 This is a foot-walk experience offering a remarkable rhino encounter while they are in the wild.

-During rhino tracking in Akagera National Park, tourists join rhino trackers while they carryout monitoring of rhinos.
+During rhino trekking in Akagera National Park, tourists join rhino trackers while they carryout monitoring of rhinos.
 The experience involves taking note of rhino behaviors, their health and taking pictures.
 Akagera National Park is the only park in Rwanda where not only rhinos but also other big game (elephants, buffaloes, leopards and lions) can be spotted in the savanna grassland.

 Rhino tracking -the newly launched Rwanda safari activity in Akagera National Park is conducted in the extensive Kilala Plains, the Northern side of the park.
 Over 30 white rhinos were introduced to Akagera towards the end of 2021.
 The introduction of rhinos into Akagera National Park is aimed at ensuring their future survival.